spamegg1/unix-sml/README.md

 val it = 14 : int
 #
 ```
-Very nice.
+Very nice (needs the `rlwrap` treatment).
 But I could not compile a hello world program.
 It said `unbound variable: print`!
 Can you believe it?
 Looks like I have to do something similar to SML/NJ's `.cm` files.
 I need a `hello.smi` that says `_require "basis.smi"`.

 Nope, still no: